 Saunders’ (2007) Research Onion – What is it?

 At the simplest level, Saunders’ research onion describes the different decisions you’ll need to make when developing a research methodology – whether that’s for your dissertation, thesis or any other formal research project.
 As you work from the outside of the onion inwards, you’ll face a range of choices that progress from high-level and philosophical to tactical and practical in nature.
+This also mimics the general structure for the methodology chapter.

 While Saunders’ research onion is certainly not perfect, it’s a useful tool for thinking holistically about methodology.
 At a minimum, it helps you understand what decisions you need to make in terms of your research design.